Contributed By Hull & Hull LLP

 Gifts Pursuant to a Last Will and Testament

 Several options exist with respect to naming a charity as the beneficiary of a life insurance policy or another asset for which a designated beneficiary can be named.
-Depending on how the policy is structured, it can be used to provide the individual and/or his or her estate with significant tax savings.
+Depending on how the policy is structured, it can be used to provide the individual and/or their estate with significant tax savings.
 Furthermore, the proceeds of the life insurance will not be subjected to income or estate administration taxes.

 The simplest option is to name the charity as the beneficiary of the life insurance policy.
-The result will be a significant pay-out, the tax advantages from which one’s estate will benefit, after death.
+The result will be a significant pay-out, the tax advantages from which, one’s estate will benefit after death.
 This may be suitable if it is anticipated that income tax payable on the terminal tax return will be significant.